nickab56/Syn-Word-Para-Swap/README.md

 his political reality broader slowdown slamming states – including ohio helped win 2016 presidential election.read”

-Paraphrase UID Swap:
+# Paraphrase UID Swap:
-Human Text (Original): “the nited nations has ended a campaign featur- ing wonder woman as an ambassador for women and girls, two months after announcement was met with protests petition complaining that fictional su- perhero inappropriate choice to represent female empowerment. in announcing october, said it about girls everywhere, who are their own right, men boys sup-
+## Human Text (Original):
+“the nited nations has ended a campaign featuring wonder woman as an ambassador for women and girls, two months after announcement was met with protests petition complaining that fictional su- perhero inappropriate choice to represent female empowerment. in announcing october, said it about girls everywhere, who are their own right, men boys sup-